East Seventh St. & Arcade St. — St. Paul and Maplewood

 Hi, I'm a teacher at Johnson High School, and student safety is one thing I'm worried about.
 Students often cross the street to go to Holiday before or after school.
 Students also cross the street at Ivy to catch a bus.
 Will there be traffic islands in the middle of the street, crosswalks, or yellow flashing lights to prioritize student safety in the busy early-morning commuter traffic?
 The light at Ivy and Arcade has gotten better over the years, and students can cross with the lights pretty easily.
 Still, it's a dense area with lots of people, and I want to make sure students who are walking and biking as well as students who are driving cars are safe and the flow of people is clear.

-SonjaMontgomery asked about 2 years ago
+SonjaMontgomery asked over 2 years ago

 Hi, and thank you for your comment.
 It is people like you, who live and work along this road and project area, that we are looking to get feedback from.
 Please join us at our virtual meetings tomorrow (02/15) morning 7:30-8am or Wednesday (02/16) evening 5:30-7pm.
 If you cannot make it, a recording of the meeting will be available by the end of the week and our survey will be available starting tomorrow and open until Friday, March 4th.
 In the survey, we ask you specifically for areas and intersections where you would like to see safety improvements.
 We hope to see you at our virtual meeting and receive your feedback on the survey.